 Participating in college athletics is an excellent way to get into top schools.
-During admissions, athletes are oftentimes considered in a separate and easier pool than normal applicants.
+During admissions, athletes are oftentimes considered in a separate–and easier–pool than other applicants.
 This allows athletes to be accepted into elite schools at much higher rates with lower academic requirements.
+So, how does one get recruited as a college athlete?

 Athletic Recruiting Process